Section 143(1) Income Tax Notice

 Additional tax is payable by the assessee, after making adjustments mentioned below and giving credit to the taxes and interest paid.
 In such a case, the taxpayer will be asked to pay the amount due within 30 days.
 Tax is refundable to the assessee, after making adjustments mentioned below and giving credit to the taxes and interest paid.

 There is an increase/decrease in the loss declared by the assessee and no tax or interest is payable by the assessee and no interest is refundable to the assessee.

 Assessment under section 143(1) can be made within a period of one year from the end of the financial year in which the return of income is filed.
 Thus the intimation for tax or interest due under Section 143(1) should not be sent after the expiry of one year from the end of the financial year in which return is filed.

 Process for Responding to Income Tax Notice under Section 143(1)

 The tax notice u/s 143(1) will be sent to the assessee specifying the sum determined to be payable by, or the amount of refund due to the taxpayer.
 In case there is no sum payable or refundable, the acknowledgement of the return of income will be deemed to be the intimation.

-If you would like to revise the income tax return after receiving a notice under Section 143(1), it must be completed within 15 days.
+If the taxpayer would like to revise the income tax return after receiving a notice under Section 143(1), the assessee must be aware that the deadline for revising the return is 15 days from the date of the notice.
 If the taxpayer fails to respond in a timely manner to the income tax notice u/s Section 143(1), the income tax return will be processed after making necessary adjustments mentioned in the income tax notice.